Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 Yes, it can get overwhelming.
 That’s why this piece is for you.

-But before you start making phone calls to these brands’ offices, asking for brochures and quotations, let’s start with the basics first.
-The direction you’ll take with your European kitchen design will be either of these two: modern or traditional.
-And as far as these two go, the contemporary European kitchen design has consistently leaned towards the mid-century modern design, which was prevalent in Nordic countries.
+But before you call these brands’ offices and ask for brochures and quotations, let’s start with the basics.
+The direction you’ll take with your European kitchen design will be either modern or traditional.
+As far as these two go, contemporary European kitchen design has consistently leaned towards mid-century modern design, which was prevalent in Nordic countries.

-But that still doesn’t imply that you’re at a loss if you’re going for something modern.
-As you’ll learn in this piece, European kitchen designs do cater to a wide variety of needs.
-So, dive in.
+But that doesn’t imply you’re at a loss if you want something modern.
+As you’ll learn in this piece, European kitchen designs cater to various needs.
+Look at this extensive list of European kitchen designs with images for inspiration.

 In the heart of midcentury modern kitchen designs is the authentic use of natural materials.
 And if you want to get an edgy looking kitchen, a mix of wood and marble is the way to go.